the-lucky-clover/calclik/README.md

-# CalClik - Smart Event Scanner
+# CALCLiK - Smart Event Scanner

-CalClik is a privacy-first browser extension that scans web pages for events and adds them to your calendar using local AI-powered detection.
+CALCLiK is a privacy-first browser extension that scans web pages for events and adds them to your calendar using local AI-powered detection.
 No API keys required - everything runs in your browser.

 ## Features